Morecambe Offshore Windfarm STEM engagement

-As 2025 draws to a close I am taking a moment to reflect on the huge amount of engagement the project team has enjoyed with the local community over the last 12 months.
+As we are already halfway through the 2025/6 academic year, I am taking a moment to reflect on the engagement the project team has delivered with the local community over the last year.

-As part of the project’s outline Skills and Employment plan, our programme of STEM engagement (Science, Technology, Engineering, Maths) across school years and early careers, is designed to build awareness and educate of the career opportunities available in the renewables energy sector.
+The Morecambe project’s programme of STEM engagement (Science, Technology, Engineering, Maths) across school years and early careers is designed to educate and build awareness of the career opportunities available in the renewable energy sector.

 The International Renewable Energy Agency (IRENA) estimate global wind power could employ more than 6 million people by 2050.